hhvm/hhvm.com/_posts/2022-07-11-experimenting-with-nix-github-actions-and-visual-studio-code.markdown

 likely that we will also stop building HHVM with Nix on macOS in the future, too.

-## How to Install Nix Built HHVM Packages
+## How to Install HHVM Built With Nix

 ### For NixOS Users